 The following is a breakdown of what the available dimensions represent:

-When no layers are selected, the right sidebar will display both Document colors and Screen colors.
-Document colors in Inspect are defined as all the colors used in the prototype.
-Screen colors are colors used on the particular screen you’re viewing.
+When no layers are selected, the right sidebar will display Screen colors.
+These are the colors used on the particular screen you’re viewing.

 Click any of the color swatches to preview, and then click the color value to copy it to your clipboard.